-- According to this, any princely state under the direct or indirect (as a vassal) control of the East India Company where the ruler did not have a legal male heir would be annexed by the company.
+- According to this doctrine, any princely state under the direct or indirect (as a vassal) control of the East India Company, should the ruler not produce a legal male heir, would be annexed by the company.

 - As per this, any adopted son of the Indian ruler could not be proclaimed as heir to the kingdom.
 The adopted son would only inherit his foster father’s personal property and estates.

 - The adopted son would also not be entitled to any pension that his father had been receiving or to any of his father’s titles.

 - This challenged the Indian ruler’s long-held authority to appoint an heir of their choice.

 To know more about the legislation passed in British India, click on the linked article.

 The states that were annexed under this policy are given below in chronological order: